Alex Ebert Sheds His Edward Sharpe Persona, Embraces Being "Untrustworthy"

 “I’m completely untrustworthy as an artist,” says Edward Sharpe and the Magnetic Zeros frontman Alex Ebert.
 “It’s my superpower — I can do whatever I want.”
 It’s a bold yet liberating statement that fits Ebert’s aesthetic perfectly.

-Ebert released his first and (to date) only solo album Alexander in 2011, and decided to return to solo music after breaking up with his girlfriend and the mother of his child and finding himself in a more introspective space.
+Ebert released his first and (to date) only solo album, Alexander, in 2011, and decided to return to solo music after breaking up with the mother of his child and finding himself in a more introspective space.
 “I found myself nearly in that zone where I could write a love song of longing — with that sense of, ‘Won’t you take me back?
 I’ll be here for you,’" he confesses.
 “That’s not a feeling I had that much familiarity with.”

 In early May, Ebert gave fans a taste of his new reality with a glimmering, lovelorn psych-folk track called “Broken Record.”
 And so as Sharpe disappeared, Ebert came back to life.
 Instead of releasing a full record initially, Ebert will drop new songs every few weeks.
 “The totality of songs will probably come out in September if someone doesn’t end up leaking it first,” he says.